GoogleCloudPlatform/webapp2/docs/guide/app.rst

     app.router.add((r'/', 'handlers.HelloWorldHandler'))

 The router has several methods to override how URIs are matched or built or how handlers are adapted or dispatched without even requiring subclassing.
+For an example of extending the default dispatching mechanism, see :ref:`Request handlers: returned values <guide.handlers.returned_values>`.

-Check the :class:`Router API documentation <webapp2.Router>` for a description of the methods :meth:`webapp2.Router.set_matcher`, :meth:`webapp2.Router.set_dispatcher`, :meth:`webapp2.Router.set_adapter` and
+Also check the :class:`Router API documentation <webapp2.Router>` for a description of the methods :meth:`webapp2.Router.set_matcher`, :meth:`webapp2.Router.set_dispatcher`, :meth:`webapp2.Router.set_adapter` and :meth:`webapp2.Router.set_builder`.
-:meth:`webapp2.Router.set_builder`.